-Moreover, as 15-HETE may exert their anti-inflammatory effect through inhibiting 5-LOX-derived proinflammatory leukotrienes24, we also calculated the ratio of exhaled 15-HETE:LTB4 and found significantly lower in subjects with severe asthma.
-The mean 15-HETE:LTB4 ratio was 79% lower in patients with severe asthma when compared with that in patients with moderate asthma (P < 0.01).
-These findings suggest that 15-HETE biosynthetic capacity might be defective in patients with severe asthma and thus contribute to the perpetuation of airway inflammation in these patients.
-Moreover, TXA_2 is a lipid mediator and a bronchoconstrictor contributing to the pathophysiology of asthma7, while TXB_2 is a stable metabolite of TXA_2 .
-The reduction of TXB_2 levels might be indicative of steroid's effect and a marker responsive to the intervention.
+Moreover, as 15-HETE may exert their anti-inflammatory effect through inhibiting 5-LOX-derived proinflammatory leukotrienes^{28,29}, we also calculated the ratio of exhaled 15-HETE:LTB4 and found significantly lower in subjects with severe asthma.
+The mean 15-HETE:LTB4 ratio was 79% lower in patients with severe asthma when compared with that in patients with moderate asthma (P <0.01).
+These findings regarding 15-HETE in EBC support data suggesting that 15-HETE biosynthetic capacity might be defective in patients with severe asthma and thus contribute to the perpetuation of airway inflammation in these patients.
+An additional key message derived from this study is the finding that the level of exhaled TXB2 was significantly reduced during convalescence.
+TXA2 is a lipid mediator and a bronchoconstrictor contributing to the pathophysiology of asthma7, while TXB2 is a stable metabolite of TXA2.
+The reduction of TXB2 levels might be indicative of steroid's effect and a marker responsive to the intervention, concomitant with improvement of lung function.

-While, consistent with a previous report25, but not the others^{13,26,27}, we did not find difference in the level of exhaled TXB2 (and its metabolite, 11-dihydro-TXB2; data not shown) between asthmatic and healthy children, but the level of TXB2 showed significant reduction after 3 days of oral prednisolone treatment.
-Further, Dworski et al. found that prednisone was able to reduce the synthesis of eicosanoids, including TXB2 level, in macrophage-rich BAL-fluid cells from 14 atopic asthmatic volunteers at baseline and after allergen instillation28.
-It is also worth noting that in double-blind, placebo-controlled trials, the thromboxane receptor antagonist, seratrodast, and the thromboxane synthase inhibitor, ozagrel, were proven efficacious in the treatment of patients with asthma29.
-However, the effect of TXA2 inhibitors in asthma has not been widely used because no statistically significant difference was observed, but it has been suggested that it might be a good disease marker of asthma only in a certain ethnic group30.
+While, consistent with a previous report30, but not the others^{13,31-33}, we did not find difference in the level of exhaled TXB2 (and its metabolite, 11-dihydro-TXB2; data not shown) between asthmatic and healthy children, but the level of TXB2 showed significant reduction after 3 days of oral prednisolone treatment.
+Further, Dworski et al. found that prednisone was able to reduce the synthesis of eicosanoids, including TXB2 level, in macrophage-rich BAL-fluid cells from 14 atopic asthmatic volunteers at baseline and after allergen instillation34.
+It is also worth noting that in double-blind, placebo-controlled trials, the thromboxane receptor antagonist, seratrodast, and the thromboxane synthase inhibitor, ozagrel, were proven efficacious in the treatment of patients with asthma35.
+However, the effect of TXA2 inhibitors in asthma has not been widely used because no statistically significant difference was observed, but it has been suggested that it might be a good disease marker of asthma only in a certain ethnic group36.
 One explanation for these conflicting results could be phenotypically different in the study population.
 Nevertheless, while the level of TXB2 may be dependent on the stage of asthma and its severity, the reduction in TXB2 after therapy appears to be consistent.
 Further independent studies are needed to confirm these results.
-The finding that the level of exhaled TXB2 was significantly reduced during convalescence is significant in and of itself, providing a basis for further exploring its clinical utility in monitoring the therapeutic outcome in place of FeNO.
+The finding that the level of exhaled TXB_2 was significantly reduced during convalescence is significant in and of itself, providing a basis for further exploring its clinical utility in monitoring the therapeutic outcome in place of FeNO.

-Furthermore, it is worth noting that LTB4, LTE4, PGE2 and LXA4 also showed reduction in patients with the respective levels at the 30% percentile, and, in fact, only in those who had higher levels of exhaled eicosanoids.
+Furthermore, it is worth noting that LTB_4 , LTE_4 , PGE_2 and LXA_4 also showed reduction in patients with the respective levels at the 30% percentile, and, in fact, only in those who had higher levels of exhaled eicosanoids.
 This could be related to the stages of asthma progression during exacerbation, and to the phenotypic heterogeneity of asthma in the study population in terms of its etiology and pathogenic mechanism.
 Further investigation into this possibility is clearly required.
-In conclusion, these results provided insight into the measurements of exhaled eicosanoid profiles, and showed that there was a significant difference between the levels of TXB2 and 15-HETE during acute asthma exacerbation and convalescence.
-Additional prospective studies are necessary to evaluate the utility of the proposed discriminator diagnosis and monitoring of childhood asthma.
+In conclusion, these results provided insight into the measurements of exhaled eicosanoid profiles in our study population, and showed that there was a significant difference between the levels of TXB_2 and 15-HETE during acute asthma exacerbation and convalescence.
+Additional prospective studies are necessary to evaluate the utility of the proposed discriminator in the context of the diagnosis and monitoring of childhood asthma.